Win your way to APT Manila Classic 2025 | Over 120 seats to be won | $50,000 Main Event bonus for Natural8 Qualifiers only

 Range Considerations

-Think about your own range on the flop.
+Think about your own range on the flop before deciding to bluff.
 Why?
-Because you need to sell your opponent a believable story.
+Because for a successful bluff, you need to sell your opponent a believable story.
 What hands could you realistically have here where you’ve opted to check-raise for value?
+You want them to think you have a good hand.

 Bet Sizing